31. Glossary

 Scope is the “characteristics of the caret’s location in a text file”.

 Syntax definitions make Sublime Text aware of the Scope for any given position in a file.
 They do so by generating scope names to provide metadata about language tokens.
-This metadata is updated on-the-fly every time the caret moves in any kind of document, but it is especially applicable in source code where the metadata reveals the nature of the area that the caret is currently sitting in (e.g. keyword, keyword category, number, symbol, comment, etc.).
+This metadata is especially applicable in source code where it reveals the nature of any given location in the file (e.g. keyword, keyword category, number, symbol, comment, etc.).

 See Scope, Selectors and Context for more details.